 Like most tournament directors, I started by accident out of necessity, because in small clubs someone needs to make sure the games happen.
-Later I planned that being a TD would make a nice little retirement job for the future, but I soon discovered how much more hard work was involved than I had realised, and I was advised to make a start on it sooner rather than waiting.
-From there things progressed faster and further than I anticipated, and I became Chief TD of the EBU as well as an EBL and WBF director, before becoming General Manager and now Chief Executive of the EBU.
-I’ve always been able to rely on the support and advice of my senior TD colleagues, and I can similarly get any advice I need from the board and from my GM predecessor Barry Capal, who was in the job for more than a decade.
-I’m looking forward to this next stage of my work at the EBU, which I hope will be as rewarding as the previous five years.
+Later I thought that being a TD would make a nice little retirement job for the future, but I soon discovered how much more hard work was involved than I had realised, and I decided to make a start on it just under 20 years ago, rather than waiting.
+From there things progressed faster and further than I anticipated, and I became Chief TD of the EBU in 2012 as well as now being an Assistant Chief TD of both the EBL and the WBF.

-Last updated: July 2017
+Last updated: November 2022

 Easter Congress Guardian Trophy winner: 2004